 The application deadline is 1st of March for students who need a Visa, and 1st of June for students who do not need a Visa.

 Regarding the costs, the application itself is free of charge, and if you are allowed to follow the 1-year Master of Science in Plant Biotechnology, the Master program costs about 1750€, without living expenses.

-Please also check the "Studying at UGent" brochure.
+Please also check the Guide for new students.